MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 A workload group serves as a container for requests (queries, commands) that have similar classification criteria.
 A workload allows for aggregate monitoring of the requests, and defines policies for the requests.
 When a request's execution begins, the request is classified and assigned to a specific workload group.
 Then, the request runs using the policies assigned to the workload group.

-You can define up to 10 custom workload groups, excluding the two built-in workload groups.
+Workload groups are defined per cluster.
+Up to 10 custom workload groups may be defined in addition to the two built-in workload groups.

 > [!NOTE]
 > Requests that aren't queries or control commands aren't included in the scope of workload groups.
 For example: streaming ingestion requests.